jvo203/subaru_web_ql/README.md

 After a while the first impression of Rust is very very bad!
 In the quest for "safety" it seems to be banning too many things that come handy in the hands of a *careful* programmer.
 Blanket bans for the sake of safety only make life difficult for a low-level C/C++/VHDL programmer more used to total control over all aspects of the code.
 Blanket bans will produce "safe" and reliable code but so will a very *careful* C/C++ programmer.

+####
+The second impression: rust can often be very frustrating but once it works, it works (forever) ...